rabingithubhoraa/Amazon-Sales-Sentiment-Analysis/README.md

-# Amazon Sales Sentiment Analysis
+# Amazon Product Analytics: Sentiment Analysis and Predictive Modeling

 Predictive Modeling and Sentiment Analysis of Amazon Product Reviews using Machine Learning and Natural Language Processing.